Real Estate · Triplexes

 • Loss of Rents

 Scheduled to the Rent Roll — A covered loss that displaces tenants stops the rent from three units at once.
 The mortgage and fixed costs continue anyway.
 On the commercial form, loss of rents is scheduled against the actual rent roll — each unit's rent, carried through a realistic restoration period.
 A limit sized to one or two months of rent leaves a gap when structural repairs and code work run long.
-The rent roll you provide at submission is what the limit should trace back to.
+The rent roll you provide at application is what the limit should trace back to.

 • Ordinance or Law Coverage

-Older triplexes carry a quiet exposure.
+Older triplexes carry a quiet risk.
 After a partial loss, current building code can require upgrades well beyond repairing the damage — and can require them in the undamaged portions too.
 Standard property forms cover repairing what the fire touched, not bringing the rest of the building to current code.
 Ordinance or law coverage addresses the demolition, code-upgrade, and increased construction costs that a code-triggered rebuild adds.
 For buildings that predate modern codes, it's worth a deliberate look.

 • Equipment Breakdown